 Ah, so THIS is how class warfare starts!
 Thanks big government.

 Commercial Investment Property Decision

 I really don’t want to get punished by the omnipotent government; therefore, I will obey their rules.
+Private real estate crowdfunding deals should be spoken in private.
 But what I can do is share with you the reasons why I decided to invest $10,000 into a 5-year term, Conshy commercial property investment now that the deal is closed.

 In suburban Atlanta, for example, the average single-family home generates a 25.8% gross annual yield, not including other potential costs, according to real estate data firm RealtyTrac.
 That compares with just a ~3% – 4% yield in the San Francisco Bay Area, according to data provider CoreLogic.

 By the end of 1Q2017, I will have over $700,000 in cash based on my current savings rate, an expiring CD, and the final tranche of my severance from 2012.
 I have a goal to get as smart as possible about real estate crowdsourcing investments before then in order to invest the cash with more confidence.

 A $10,000 investment is a good start.
 My hope is that I’ll have the confidence to invest $25,000 – $50,000 in particular deals I feel strongly about.
 If not, then I will be more aggressive in paying down a bad mortgage with the proceeds.